 The upcoming weeks will see randomly selected customers of Dominoes in Ann Arbor of, Michigan, incorporating this project.
 They will get a chance to accept deliveries from an autonomous research vehicle, a Ford Fusion Hybrid.
 But, this car will not be driving itself.

 Rather, all of these cars will have a safety engineer of Ford as the driver.
 Also, there will be other researchers onboard.
 These researchers will have the mission to jot down customer experiences within the last 50 feet.

 Words from Ford and Domino’s

 According to Sherif Marakby, the project is ethnographic research.
 He is the VP of Ford Autonomous Vehicles and Electrification.
-He further said that they “still are working on the technology”.
-It is yet to be ready to put on for the public.
+He further said that they “still are working on the technology.”
+It is yet to be ready and put on for the public.
 The cars are into the autonomous mode, he finished.

-Marakby also stated that this is one of the many of their partnerships with other companies.
+Marakby also stated that this is one of the many their partnerships with other companies.
 This is in terms of Ford’s autonomous vehicle testing.
-He expressed that this will help his company in the development and further growth.
+He expressed that this will help his company in its development and further growth.

 On the other hand, Russell Weiner said that they are looking forward to understanding how people perceive this delivery type.
 Russell is the president of Domino’s USA.

 Now, let’s find out how it all works.
 People participating in the test will be able to track their respective orders through a Domino’s app.
 They will receive a distinctive quote matching the last four digits of their phone numbers.
 This will be used in unlocking the Heatwave Compartment of the car that keeps the pizzas warm.
 It is positioned at the back of the car.
 People will receive updated information through speakers and screens on the car exterior.